Services & Investment

-When it comes to the cost of wedding photography in the Pacific Northwest, Seattle wedding photographers charge anywhere from $4,000 to $10,000 depending on several factors: experience, hours of coverage, number of photographers, deliverables and of course, quality.
+When it comes to the cost of wedding photography in the Pacific Northwest, Seattle wedding photographers charge anywhere from $5,000 to $10,000 depending on several factors: experience, hours of coverage, number of photographers, deliverables and of course, quality.
 Our studio rates begin at $5,000.

 It breaks down, roughly, to $450 per photographer per hour for off-season hours, and $600 per hour peak-season.
 This rate includes some deliverables, like the license for the digitals AND the time we’ll spend working on your images AFTER your wedding.

 Post-production takes around an hour for every hour spent on photography.

 Our collections are made up of these four components:

 - Coverage (the time we spend making your photos, including engagement photos)

 - Tangibles like prints and albums

 Most weddings typically run an average of 7-8 hours, with cultural celebrations running all day up to 12-13 hours.
 A micro-wedding or elopement would be around 3-4 hours for fewer than 30 people.